twitter/communitynotes/documentation/writing-ability.md

 Contributors can unlock their note writing ability by increasing their Rating Impact by 5.

-For example: If a contributor's Rating Impact was 22 when their ability to write became locked, they must increase this score to 27 to unlock their ability to write.
+For example: if a contributor's Rating Impact was 22 when their ability to write became locked, they must increase this score to 27 to unlock their ability to write.

 [Learn more about Rating Impact](../impact) and get tips on how to increase it.